nodemailer/wildduck/README.md

 - **SPECIAL-USE**
 - **ID**
 - **AUTHENTICATE PLAIN** and **SASL-IR**
+- **APPENDLIMIT** (RFC7889) – maximum global allowed message size is advertised in CAPABILITY listing
-- **UTF8=ACCEPT** – this also means that Wild Duck natively supports unicode email usernames.
+- **UTF8=ACCEPT** (RFC6855) – this also means that Wild Duck natively supports unicode email usernames.
 For example <андрис@уайлддак.орг> is a valid email address that is hosted by a test instance of Wild Duck
+- **QUOTA** (RFC2087) – Quota size is global for an account, using a single quota root.
+Be aware that quota size does not mean actual byte storage in disk, it is calculated as the sum of the rfc822 sources of stored messages.
+Actual disk usage is larger as there's a lot of database overhead per every message.

 ## FAQ

 ### Does it work?

 Yes, it does.
-You can run the server and get a working IMAP server for mail store, LMTP and/or SMTP servers for pushing messages to the mail store and HTTP API server to create new users.
-All handled by Node.js and MongoDB, no additional dependencies needed.
+You can run the server and get a working IMAP server for mail store, SMTP server for pushing messages to the mail store and HTTP API server to create new users.
+All handled by Node.js, MongoDB and Redis, no additional dependencies needed.

 ### What are the killer features?